Category: Presentation Skills

 The slides were actually less polished than before.
 But everything else had changed.
 His proposition was sharper.
 His structure was tighter.
 And when that same question came — “Why you?” — he didn’t just answer it.
 He made them feel foolish for even asking.

 That transformation is what I now call the 3Ps Framework.
-And after 24 years of executive presentation coaching — at JPMorgan Chase, PwC, Royal Bank of Scotland, and Commerzbank — I’ve seen it work hundreds of times.
+And after more than 16 years of executive presentation coaching — at JPMorgan Chase, PwC, Royal Bank of Scotland, and Commerzbank — I’ve seen it work hundreds of times.

 Here’s how it works.